The Researcher’s Guide to Consensus AI: Features, Modes, and Plans16 min read

 Consensus shows references, citations, abstract, and study snapshot for rapid paper content verification.

-It is convenient because you can grasp the overview of the research.
+The Study Snapshot feature is convenient because it allows you to quickly grasp an overview of the study.

 Free PlanPaid Plan

-Press “Ask Paper” at the bottom of the paper page to open the paper.
+Click “Ask Paper” at the bottom of the paper page to open the article.

 Free PlanPaid Plan

-Consensus’s Useful Feature ④: You Can Save Papers and Search Results
+Useful Feature 4: Save Papers and Search Results

-You can bookmark papers you are interested in and save search results.
+You can bookmark papers of interest and save your search results for later reference.

 Consensus lets users save papers into lists and review their complete search history.

-This is very convenient when you want to share the results with others.
+This is especially convenient when you need to share your findings with collaborators or colleagues.

 • Free Plan